Canon 40D vs Sony A6400

 Studio photographers will appreciate that the Canon 40D (unlike the A6400) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A6400 is a recent model that features in the current product line-up of Sony.
-In contrast, the 40D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 40D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 40D was succeeded by the Canon 50D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 40D and A6400 can be found, respectively, in the Canon 40D Manual (free pdf) or the online Sony A6400 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 40D or the Sony A6400 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.